Please welcome author Stephanie Campisi who presents eight diverse picture books about belonging and friendship.

 Dusk by Uri Shulevitz

-Rich and stylised, this picture book follows a boy and his grandfather as they stroll through a city as the sun sets.
+Rich and stylized, this picture book follows a boy and his grandfather as they stroll through a city as the sunsets.
 As the city’s lights come on, it’s lit with the lights of many holiday traditions.
 But seen through the eyes of a child, these traditions don’t go commented upon – they just are. [picture book, ages 4-8]

 Last Stop on Market Street by Matt de la Pena, illustrated by Christian Robinson

-Vivid and cheerful, this picture book follows CJ and his nana as they travel through town on the bus.
-Throughout, CJ asks questions how and where they live – while his nana helps him see the beauty of the city and people around him. [picture book, ages 3-5]
+Vivid and cheerful, this picture book follows CJ and his Nana as they travel through town on the bus.
+Throughout, CJ asks questions about how and where they live – while his nana helps him see the beauty of the city and people around him. [picture book, ages 3-5]

 One Day in the Eucalyptus, Eucalyptus Tree by Daniel Bernstrom, illustrated by Brendan Wenzel